bwoodsend/polycotylus/docs/source/opensuse.rst

   range, has all Python packages built for it.
-* Two neighbouring versions (usually the one above and the one below) have libraries but not frontend tools built for them (although don't ask me what the purpose of a library is if it won't be serving a front end tool 🤔).
+* Two neighbouring versions (usually the one above and the one below) have libraries but not frontend tools built for them (although don't ask me what the purpose of a library is if it won't be serving a front end tool!).
 During a transitional period, this set may include a third version.
 * Another two versions above or below (possibly including a beta release or end of life Python) are available but have no packages built for them – not even ``pip``!